Healthy Homes Assessment Pakowhai

 Draught Stopping Pakowhai

-If a draught is perceived as a result of gaps or holes, it needs to be closed.
+If a draught can be felt through gaps that are too large or holes, it needs to be closed.

 What are the most unreasonable gaps or holes?

-Check out the complete details for the Healthy Homes draught stopping requirements.
+Get the complete information of the Healthy Homes draught stopping requirements.

 draught stopping building inspections